tloimu/valheim-mod-todo/ValheimModToDo/README.md

 Show/hide the *To-Do List* pressing `<Home>` key.
 Toggling the panel to visible will also force update it in case something is not in sync with your inventory and the to-do list panel.

-Add the selected crafting recipe to the list from crafting panel by pressing `<Insert>` key or by clicking the new **Add to To-Do** button.
+Add the selected crafting recipe to the list from the inventory UI by clicking the new **Add to To-Do** button or by pressing `<Insert>` key.
 This works also for item upgrades.

 Add the building recipe to the list by pressing `<Insert>` key while placing a building piece.

 The To-Do List is swiched to *Edit Mode* when player inventory is open.
 In Edit Mode, you can edit the To-Do List in more detail in the separate panel that appears.

-Clear the list by clicking the **Clear Crafting To-Do list** button on the To-Do List panel when in Edit Mode.
+Clear the list from recipies by clicking the **Clear All** button on the To-Do List panel when in Edit Mode.

 The needed amount of resources is automatically updated when you: